We can’t wait to welcome all the new pupils to Reception in September 2023!

-These lay down the foundation for all children’s learning, ensuring that children are able to relate to others, communicate effectively, and engage with their environment.
-The prime areas are dependent on each other and are universal in that they occur within all cultures and social backgrounds.
+These lay down the foundation for all children's learning, ensuring that children are able to relate to others, communicate effectively, and engage with their environment.
+The prime areas depend on each other and are universal in that they occur within all cultures and social backgrounds.

 - Physical development